-The All Saints Health and Safety Plan is a monitoring tool for the use of the Vestry.
-It provides an overview of the regulatory requirements with which our work must comply and the actions authorised by the Vestry.
+The All Saints Health and Safety Plan is a monitoring tool.
+It provides an overview of the regulatory requirements with which our work must comply and the actions authorised by the Parish Council.

 The All Saints Hazard Register is updated regularly, It outlines all the hazards identified on the All Saints site and the actions to be taken to mitigate the risk of injury.